roetezadi/rtd-tutorial/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to DadmaTools’s documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+DadmaTools is a repository for Natural Language Processing (NLP) resources for the Persian Language.
+It is a collection of available datasets, embeddings, and models for a variety of NLP tasks.
+The aim is to make it easier and more applicable to practitioners in the industry to use Persian NLP and hence this project is licensed to allow commercial use.
+The project features code examples on how to use the datasets, embeddings, and models in popular NLP frameworks such as spaCy, Transformers and Supar as well as Deep Learning frameworks such as PyTorch.

 .. note::

    This project is under active development.

 Contents
 --------

 .. toctree::

-   usage
-   api
+   Getting Started
+   Documentation